openai/openai-python/README.md

 moderation_resp = openai.Moderation.create(input="Here is some perfectly innocuous text that follows all OpenAI content policies.")
 ```

-You can learn more about in our [moderation guide](https://platform.openai.com/docs/guides/moderation).
+You can learn more in our [moderation guide](https://platform.openai.com/docs/guides/moderation).

 ### Image generation (DALL·E)